 Internal and external collaboration

-Worldwide interaction and collaboration with internal partners in research, development, industry sectors, and with IBM customers play a vital role in the laboratory's activities.
+Worldwide interaction and collaboration with internal partners in research, development, industry sectors, and with IBM customers play a vital role in the Zurich Laboratory's activities.

 At the same time, IBM researchers are active members of the international scientific community by participating in seminars, conferences, and professional associations in a variety of functions.
 IBM Research – Zurich is also involved in many joint projects with universities throughout Europe, in research programs established by the European Union and the Swiss government, and in cooperation agreements with research institutes of industrial partners.